cmckni3/csc2262/README.md

 csc2262
 =======

-MatLab programs from Spring 2010 CSC 2262 at LSU
+MatLab programs and Mathematica plots from Spring 2010 CSC 2262 at LSU